urgs/act/README.txt

 shell command line activity tracker by threads

-simple file based structure with aliases se rc_act
+simple file based structure with aliases se rc_act try the HOWTO at the end of this file - just for fun -

 ------------ # activity --------------------------------------------------------------
 .ah